harcokuppens/clean-classic-helloworld/README.md

 `CleanIDE.app` see
 [CleanIDE-wine-app-MacOS](./resources/CleanIDE-wine-app-MacOS/README.md).

+**Important:** remember that Wine is not perfect.
+Some Windows API's are not good implemented.
+For example, on wine on MacOS, the project `examples/PlatformExamples/IPLookup.prj` builds in the CleanIDE and runs, but does print the empty string.
+When you install the MacOS version of Clean and build it with the commandline using `cpm` then it works fine!

 ## Build project without project file using `clm`

 `Clm` is the commandline build tool for Clean projects without needing a Clean